 SAVVY TIP: All financial companies that are regulated by the Financial Conduct Authority have to sign up to be covered by the Financial Ombudsman Service.

-Furniture: You can complain to the Furniture Ombudsman about problems with furniture – either relating to the furniture you buy or the way it’s been fitted.
+Furniture: You can complain to the Furniture Ombudsman about problems with furniture.
+These can relate to the furniture you buy or the way it’s been fitted.

 SAVVY TIP: Furniture companies don’t have to join the Furniture Ombudsman.
 You can still complain about a company that’s not a member, but if you do, the company doesn’t have to be bound by the findings and ruling of the Furniture Ombudsman.
 The Furniture Ombudsman says that you can buy an independent report (costing between £125 and £350), which may help you if you make a claim to the courts.